NCH-Motion-Laboratory/gaitbase/README.md

 ## The `CheckableSpinBox` widget

 `CheckableSpinBox` is a custom Qt widget.
-Its main purpose is to support variables that may be either measured or be declared to be within “normal range”, without supplying an exact value.
-By default, the widget will consist of a spinbox with an associated checkbox.
-If the checkbox is checked, it indicates “normal range”, and the spinbox is disabled.
-In this state, the widget will return its defaultText property as its input value.
-If the checkbox is unchecked, the widget functions like a normal spinbox.
+Its main purpose is to support variables whose values may be either specified as usual, or alternatively declared as  being “within normal range”, without supplying an exact value.
+The widget consists of a spinbox with an associated checkbox.
+If the checkbox is checked, it indicates “within normal range”, and the spinbox is disabled.
+In this state, the widget will return its `defaultText` property as its input value.
+If the checkbox is unchecked, the widget functions like a normal spinbox and returns the spinbox value.

-The CheckableSpinBox can be configured in Qt Designer just like the other spinboxes.
-By default, CheckableSpinBoxes accept values from -180 to 180, with a unit (suffix) of degrees.
-The defaultText is set to ‘NR’ (normal range) by default.
-These widget defaults are set in the plugin code.
-To be able to use the widget in Qt Designer, you must set the environment variable `PYQTDESIGNERPATH` to point to the package directory (the directory containing `checkablespinbox_plugin.py`) before launching Qt Designer.
+`CheckableSpinBox` can be configured in Qt Designer just like the other spinboxes.
+By default, `CheckableSpinBox` accepts values from -180 to 180, with a unit (suffix) of degrees.
+The `defaultText` is set to ‘NR’ (normal range) by default.
+The widget defaults are set in the plugin code.
+To be able to use and modify the widget in Qt Designer, you must set the environment variable `PYQTDESIGNERPATH` to point to the package directory (the directory containing `checkablespinbox_plugin.py`) before launching Qt Designer.
+If this is successful, the widget will appear on the left side widget panel.

 ## Relationship between widgets and SQLite columns